ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Access Nightingale using a VPN
 -----------------------------------

-If you log in to Nightingale from the University of Illinois campus, you don't need to use a VPN.
-To access Nightingale off campus, you will first need to set up and activate a VPN.
-A VPN sends your network traffic over an encrypted channel to a server on a different network, making your traffic originate within that other network.
-In this case, traffic will effectively originate inside of the University of Illinois, which adds an additional level of security and protection for your connection.

-There are two VPN services that will allow you to log in to Nightingale off campus.
-The first is the University of Illinois VPN, which members of UIUC campus should use by default.
-The other is the NCSA VPN, which is available for Nightingale users not directly associated with UIUC.

-If you have trouble setting up or using either of these VPNs, or have questions, please :ref:`submit a support request <help>`.

 .. note::

    If your login freezes when you try to log in to Nightingale, this may be your problem.
 Please try one of these VPN methods.

+To access Nightingale off campus, you first need to set up and activate either the University of Illinois VPN or the NCSA VPN.

+If you log in to Nightingale from the University of Illinois campus, you don't need to use a VPN.

 University of Illinois VPN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are a member of the University of Illinois, you can use the `University of Illinois VPN service <https://answers.uillinois.edu/illinois/98773>`_.
-You will need to authenticate to the VPN service itself using your University NetID, password, and two-factor authentication (2FA).
+You will authenticate to the VPN service itself using your University NetID, password, and two-factor authentication (2FA).

 NCSA VPN
 ~~~~~~~~~